mkoseoglu091/movie-app/README.md

 4. PHP

 ## Installation
-1. The database needs to be created, make sure MySQL is installed and running.
-On the terminal type "mysql -u root -p", then type "create database movie_app;" to create  the project.
+1. Make sure Xampp mysql is running
 2. Make sure composer is installed.
 Inside the project file run "composer install" to get the vendor folder back inside the project.
 3. Run "php artisan migrate" so the required database tables are created.
+If it asks to create database answer "yes"
 4. Run "npm install"
 5. Run "npm run build"
 6. You are ready to run the app, type "php artisan serve" to run the application.
 Copy the address that was outputted in the terminal to your browser and enjoy.